rafaelha/vscode-flamegraph/README.md

 - [ ] Unit tests
 - [ ] Performance tests
 - [x] Option to filter the flamegraph by module.
 Since processes are treated as a module, this would, e.g., allow to show the flamegraph resolved for all processes or combined for all processes.
-- [ ] Refactor flamegraph.
+- [ ] Refactor flamegraph react component.
 Currently, the whole graph is recomputed on every mouse hover event.
 - [ ] Search in flamegraph
 - [ ] Profiling files without opening a workspace/folder.
 Currently, the extension requires a workspace/folder to be opened.
 - [ ] Memray memory profiles